Skip to main content

 Student Operations Services (SOS) staff

-SOS Coordinators (SOSCs) are experienced upper-division students who assist the RHD and/or AHD in supervising the front desk and recycling operations in each residence hall.
+SOS Coordinators (SOSCs) are experienced upper-division students who assist the RHD and/or AHD in managing the front desk and recycling operations in each residence hall.

 Desk Attendants (DAs) are student employees who staff the front desk of each residential community.
 Their duties typically include sorting mail, communicating information and messages, and signing out equipment.

-Recycling Technicians (RTs) are students who are employed to monitor the recycling rooms and the separation of recyclables from trash.
+Recycling Technicians (RTs) are students who are employed to monitor the recycling rooms, facilitate the mobile recycling cart, and ensure the separation of recyclables from trash.

 Professional Staff